mlilback/rc2SwiftClient/README.md

 * Update the version number in `rc2help.json`.
 * `Run the command zip -9r help.zip rc2help.json helpdocs``
 * move the zip file to `${SRC_ROOT}ClientCore/help/help.zip`.
-* Update HtlpController.swift.currentHelpVersion to the same as in the json file.
+* Update HelpController.swift.currentHelpVersion to the same as in the json file.

 # xcconfig usage